Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 - In 50% of Eastern Michigan's games this season (5/10), the teams combined to score more than Friday's total of 64.

-- Friday's total is 2.1 points lower than the two team's combined 66.1 points per game average.

-- This contest's total is 8.9 points more than the 55.1 these two squads combine to surrender per game this season.
+- This contest's total is 8.9 points above the 55.1 these two squads combine to allow per game this season.

-- The Chippewas and their opponents score an average of 59.2 points per game, 4.8 fewer than Friday's total.
+- Chippewas games have an average total of 59.2 points this season, 4.8 fewer than Friday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 57.8 points, 6.2 fewer than this game's set over/under.
+- The 57.8 PPG average total in Eagles games this season is 6.2 points fewer than this game's over/under.

 Central Michigan Stats and Trends